JosephBARBIERDARNAL/pypalettes/README.md

 The easiest way to find the original source is to use the `get_source()` function, and I highly suggest you to find your dream color map using the [original site](https://josephbarbierdarnal.github.io/pypalettes/).

 <br><br>

-## How to add a new palette

-More is better: if you know how to add a significant amount of palettes (>30), please do so.
-PRs are welcome.

-TODO: detail the process